RarelyCharlie/rarelycharlie.github.io/_draft/image.md

 If you don't end up with an image, only a URL like `https://classroomclipart.com/images/gallery/Clipart/Flowers/TN_pink-yellow-purple-tulips-floral-clipart.jpg` then remove the URL and press the editor's Image button.
 Past the URL in the popup Image Properties dialog.

+### Not even a URL?

+Some images on websites can't be dragged, and can't be copied.
+For example, profile images at 7 Cups are like this.

+Depending on your web browser, you might be able to right-click the image and choose Inspect.
+This reveals the images's URL embedded in other code.
+You can copy just the URL and use it as above.

 ### Image in the wrong place?

 If the image is not on a secure public website, then you must place it on a secure public website before you can use it in 7 Cups.
 For example, you will have to do this if the image is on your own device or in your private blog.